Complications from the Misuse of Laxatives and Diuretics

 Metabolic Alkalosis

-Metabolic alkalosis can occur as a result of either laxative or diuretic misuse (although laxative abuse itself can cause a significant loss of bicarbonate in the stools, actually causing a metabolic acidosis).
+Metabolic alkalosis can occur as a result of either laxative or diuretic misuse, although laxative abuse itself can cause a significant loss of bicarbonate in the stools and cause a metabolic acidosis.
 When the body becomes dehydrated, up-regulation of a hormone called aldosterone occurs.
-Aldosterone has a few functions in the body but one of the functions is to cause more acid to be secreted in the urine, which throws off the body’s acid-base balance and creates more base (i.e., metabolic alkalosis).
-Hypokalemia, which can result from diuretic and laxative abuse, can also cause hydrogen ions to shift into the body’s cells (in exchange for potassium), which will also throw off the acid-base balance and contribute to a metabolic alkalosis.
-Metabolic alkalosis alone is generally asymptomatic but may cause respiratory and neurologic changes:
+Aldosterone has a few functions in the body, but one function is to cause more acid to be secreted in the urine, which throws off the body’s acid-base balance and creates more base (i.e. metabolic alkalosis).

-Pseudo-Bartter Syndrome
+PseudoBartter Syndrome

-Purging behaviors with use of laxatives or diuretics causes dehydration due to the fluid losses.
+Purging behaviors with use of laxatives or diuretics (as well as vomiting) causes dehydration due to the fluid losses.
 These fluid losses cause up-regulation of certain hormones in the body, including aldosterone.
 The hyperaldosterone state that results from purging is great as it relates to helping maintain intravascular volume, which helps to lessen the risk of syncope (fainting).
-However, it’s not good during refeeding as the increased aldosterone also makes one prone to retain salt and water, and hence significantly increases the risk for swelling.
-The increased aldosterone is also a contributor toward the cause of the hypokalemia and metabolic alkalosis mentioned above.
+However, the increased aldosterone also causes salt and water resorption in the kidneys, contributing to the edema formation that can be so profound upon refeeding.

 Kidney Disturbances